anniliu1/DSI_Lab_1/README.md

 # DSI_Lab1
-This is the completed work of Data Challenge 1. \n Massive thanks for your time on reviewing it.
+This is the completed work of Data Challenge 1.

+Massive thanks for your time on reviewing it.